arcanistzed/ctg/README.md

 *Please note that this doesn't work in "None" mode and you **must** roll from the tracker for this to work.*

-### Skip Over Groups
+### Group Skipping

-The Skip over Groups feature makes Foundry skip over the rest of combatants in the current group when advancing the turn tracker.
+The Group Skipping feature skips over the rest of combatants in the current group when advancing the turn tracker.
+It's recommended to use this with Combatant Sorting enabled.

+### Combatant Sorting

+When enabled, CTG attempts to sort combatants by their group which is the optimal order for group skipping.
+It compares numbers numerically (e.g. in Initiative mode), strings alphabetically (e.g. in Name mode), and the rest by ID (e.g. in Selection mode).

 ### Grouping modes